PREPARING FOR A RETREAT: Outer & Inner causes & conditions necessary for Vipassana & Samatha meditation practice

 INTRODUCTORY OVERVIEW from Teacher Marcia Rose

-Outer causes & conditions: 1) the guidance of a qualified teacher.
+Outer causes and conditions: 1) the guidance of a qualified teacher.
 2) One must be able to practice continuously in a quiet, healthy & pleasant environment, such as at a retreat center, where one’s material needs are easily met.
 3) It’s crucial to have good companions whose ethical discipline & views are compatible with one’s own.

 The inner requirements are more exacting: 1) One must have few desires for things one does not have & one must have a strong sense of contentment with what one does have… & not continually seek after better accommodations, food, various accessories, etc. 2) One must devote oneself to a simple lifestyle, with as few extraneous activities, such as socializing, doing business or seeking various types of entertainment, as possible.
 3) One must maintain an exceptionally high standard of ethical discipline, avoiding all modes of conduct of body, speech & mind that undermine one’s own & others’ sense of wellbeing.
 4) Both during & between formal meditation practice sessions, one must overcome what is for most people a deeply ingrained habit of letting one’s mind get caught up in involuntary thoughts & ruminations.
 Our baseline as meditators needs to remain silent, calm & with an alert mindful presence/an alert mindful awareness.